MehdiBabaafzali/Enhancing-Temporal-Graph-Embeddings-with-Personalized-PageRank-based-Random-Walks/README.md

 ## Methodology
 ### Pipeline
 1. **Yearly PPR Matrices**: For each snapshot (year), compute a PPR matrix where the *i*-th row contains restart probabilities from node *i*.
-2. **Temporal Embeddings**: Generate embeddings using models like TGAT or DySAT.
+2. **Temporal Embeddings**: Generate embeddings using models like DyGFormer.
 3. **PPR Fusion**:
    - Concatenate embeddings with PPR vectors.
    - Down-project via a linear layer for classification.